imteekay/machine-learning-research/a-unified-theory-of-ml-ai.md

       - Amplifies the differences between scores, emphasizing the most likely class.
       - Allows for the subsequent normalization step to create a valid probability distribution.
       - Provides mathematical convenience for optimization algorithms like gradient descent.

+### Transfer Learning

+- Learn parameters with a ML model for a given dataset
+- Download the pre-trained parameters
+- Train/fine-tune the model on the new data
+  - If you first trained in a big dataset, the fine tuning can be done with a smaller dataset
+- Training the model
+  - Train all model parameters
+  - Train only the output parameters, leaving the other parameters of the model fixed

 ## Mathematics